Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Woman visiting a sedation dentist in Louisville

-When your appointment is over, we’ll remove the combination of nitrous and oxygen, allowing you to breathe regular air for the next few minutes.
-The effects should fade as quickly as they came, making it easy for you to drive yourself home.
+When your appointment is over, we’ll switch off the nitrous oxide and remove the nasal mask, allowing you to breathe regular air for the next few minutes.
+The effects should fade as quickly as they came.
+As a result, it’s easy for you to drive yourself home and get back to your daily routine!

 Oral Conscious Sedation